voken1/docs/contracts/voken.rst

        emit VokenSaleWhitelistRegistrationDisabled();
    }

-Check whether the :ref:`voken_sale` whitelist registration is in process Call function ``allowWhitelistRegistration()``, if it returns ``true``, registration is allowed.
+Check whether the whitelisting is in process
+   Call function ``allowWhitelistRegistration()``,
+   if it returns ``true``, registration is allowed.